Brutalist Architecture in Germany

 But, why in the first place?

 This form of architecture gained popularity in the mid-20th century, in part as a response to the perceived excesses of earlier architectural styles.
-Many architects felt that the ornate and highly decorative styles of the past had become too fussy and impractical, and that a new approach was needed.
+Many architects felt that the highly decorative styles of the past had become too impractical, and that a new approach was needed.
 Brutalism represented a return to basics, with a focus on simple, functional designs that could be built quickly and efficiently.

 In the case of Germany, the popularity of such an architectural style was also influenced by the country’s post-war history.
 Many buildings had been destroyed during the war, and there was a need for new, modern structures that could help rebuild the country.
-Brutalism’s focus on function over form made it an attractive choice for many architects, who saw it as a way to create efficient, practical buildings that could meet the needs of a rapidly changing society.
+Brutalism’s focus on function over form made it an attractive choice for many architects, who saw it as a way to create cost-effective & practical buildings that could meet the needs of a rapidly changing society.

 Additionally, Brutalism’s use of raw, unadorned concrete was seen as a way to express a sense of honesty and authenticity.
 The material was seen as a reflection of the harsh realities of the post-war world, and its stark simplicity was thought to be a fitting response to the excesses of the past.